jhauberg/dledger/MANUAL.md

 The `report` command will show a chronological list of all dividend transactions.
 This includes both past, pending and [future transactions](#forecasts).

-Depending on the fidelity of your records and tracking method of choice, you have two additional options for the listing; you can list by either payout date (`--by-payout-date`), or ex-dividend date (`--by-ex-date`).
-The flags have no effect unless you record these dates explicitly.
+Depending on the fidelity of your records and [tracking method](#tracking-methods) of choice, you have two additional options for the listing; you can order by either the payout (`--by-payout-date`) or ex-dividend date (`--by-ex-date`).
+These flags have no effect unless you [record these dates explicitly](#extending-records-with-additional-dates).

 ## Periods

-The flag `--period` can be used to drill down and limit transactions within a date interval.
+The `--period` flag can be used to drill down and limit transactions within a date interval.

 A period is specified through a simple syntax using `:` (colon) as a separator to indicate a starting and ending date.